How can I help you?

 Getting Started with Blazor MultiSelect DropDown in WASM App

-This guide explains how to add the Blazor MultiSelect Dropdown component to a Blazor WebAssembly app using Visual Studio, Visual Studio Code, and the .NET CLI.
+This guide briefly explains about how to include Syncfusion® Blazor MultiSelect Dropdown component in a Blazor WebAssembly app using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites